redhat-developer/tekton-hub/README.md

 # Pipelines Marketplace

-   Pipelines-Marketplace is a web-based platform for developers to discover, share and contribute tasks and pipelines.
+   Pipelines Marketplace is a web-based platform for developers to discover, share and contribute tasks and pipelines.
    The marketplace provides detailed information about tasks and pipelines.
 This helps the developer to build their CI/CD systems without understanding too much implementation details of tasks and pipelines.

    Pipelines-Marketplace also features tasks from different catalogs thereby making it a one-stop-shop for reusable Tekton resources.